Crown vs Kate Dover

 The trial of Kate Dover of February 1882, before Mr Justice Cave, was a major event at the criminal court in Leeds Town Hall, Leeds, West Yorkshire, England.
 It was attended by many people, and attracted much newspaper publicity.
-It followed the death of Kate Dover's 61-year-old employer and lover, Thomas Skinner from arsenic poisoning.
+It followed the death of Kate Dover's 61-year-old employer and lover, Thomas Skinner, from arsenic poisoning.
 Known as the Queen of Heeley for her fashionable taste in clothes, Dover was 27 years old at the time, and was Skinner's housekeeper.
 She was convicted of manslaughter, and sentenced to penal servitude for life, which she served at Woking Female Prison.
 By 1901, she was out of jail.
 She lived her remaining years with her sisters in Rotherham.

 Kate Dover, perpetrator

 Kate Dover (Sheffield, 1855 – Rotherham, 26 March 1925) was the daughter of a woodcarver.
-She lived with her family at 4 Thirwell Terrace, Heeley, Sheffield, in the West Riding of Yorkshire.
+She lived with her family at 4 Thirlwell Terrace, Heeley, Sheffield, in the West Riding of Yorkshire.
 According to The Scotsman and The Sheffield Independent, Dover was known as the Queen of Heeley due to her use of make-up and fashionable clothes.
 She became a housekeeper to Thomas Skinner of 24 Glover Place, Sheffield, who was also her "sweetheart".